Our 10 Must-Read Stories — the OZY Highlight Reel | www.ozy.com

 Why you should care

-From the Taliban’s mystery PR man to a rising MMA star, here is the best of OZY this week.
+From new burkinis to a speedo-wearing superstar, here’s the best of OZY this week.

-This week we took some deep dives into the medical industry, including how research aimed at being more inclusive of women might actually be harmful and a potentially game-changing way to thwart unexpected health care costs.
-We also met a woman working to provide holistic health care to mothers and infants in a refugee camp.

-We learned that the Amazon fires are placing unparalleled pressure on America’s meat giants to become more eco-friendly.
-And that beer in Cincinnati was once brewed underground (you can catch a tour of the cavelike lagering cellars while attending America’s largest Oktoberfest celebration).

-Read on for stories about the Taliban’s real (or fake?)
-PR man, an unforgettable glacier visit and a political fight over ice cream.
+This week we met an inspiring man who is leading the campaign for justice in his journalist mother’s murder and an underground musician whose varied work is making him one of Germany’s most sought-after producers.

+We also got a glimpse of the latest in full-coverage Egyptian swimwear (say hello to the new burkini) and of the itsy-bitsy speedo worn by a new superstar triathlete to watch.

+Read on for stories about drive-thru menus personalized to you, a dead philosopher going viral on YouTube and a secret climbing mecca in Malaysia.
 Here are our favorites on OZY this week.

+No. 1: Truth Seeker: A Murdered Journalist’s Son Fights Back to Revive Her Craft

+Why You Should Care: Because Matthew Caruana Galizia is reviving corruption-busting reporting in a country that needs it.

 Much more >>